betsekpoe/file_lengths_counter/README.md

-# file_lengths_counter with python

-# 🗃️ File Analyzer & Logger in Python
+# 🗃️ File "Lengths" Analyzer & Logger in Python

 This is a command-line Python application that lets users load and analyze multiple text files.
 It offers functionality such as counting characters, words, lines, finding occurrences of text, and logging actions to a file.